tsilva/curriculum-vitae/README.md

 ## [University of Lodz](https://www.uni.lodz.pl/en/)

-- **Duration:** 2006 - 2007 (1 year of)
+- **Duration:** 2006 - 2007 (one semester)
-- **Degree:** Licenciate, Software Engineering
+- **Degree:** Licenciate, Computer Engineering
 - **Grade:** 18 (out of 20)

-Took courses on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming and an Intensive course of Polish language, completing them with an average grade of 18 out of 20.
+During my [Erasmus](https://erasmus-plus.ec.europa.eu/opportunities/opportunities-for-individuals/students/studying-abroad) exchange, which took place in the final year of my Computer Engineering studies at [FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial), I enrolled in courses on Genetic Algorithms, Cryptography, Neural Networks, Network Services Programming, and an intensive Polish language course.
+I successfully completed them with an average grade of 18 out of 20.

-The most fulfilling part of this experience was not the academics per se, but that of living in a melting pot of different cultures, with students from all around Europe, and having the opportunity to travel through Poland and neighbouring countries.
+However, the most rewarding aspect of this experience extended far beyond academics.
+Living in a diverse cultural melting pot, alongside students from across Europe, and having the chance to travel throughout Poland and neighboring countries, proved to be incredibly enriching.
+This brief but immersive experience provided personal and professional growth that far exceeded what I could have gained from traditional academic settings.

-I feel this short stay was more enriching on all levels, both personally and professionally, than anything that I could have found in academia.
-There's something special about having to live for an extended period in a country whose language and culture are so different, and where no one speaks your language (or English for that matter).
-You truly have to push through your comfort zone just to get by.
+Being in a country with a language and culture so different from my own, where communication was often challenging (as neither Polish nor English were widely spoken), pushed me out of my comfort zone every day.
+It was a profoundly transformative experience that fostered resilience and adaptability in ways I hadn't anticipated.

 - [Website](https://www.uni.lodz.pl/en/)

 ## [Faculdade de Engenharia da Universidade do Porto](https://sigarra.up.pt/feup/en/)

 - **Duration:** 2002 - 2007 (5 year course)
-- **Degree:** Licenciate, Software Engineering
+- **Degree:** Licenciate, Computer Engineering
 - **Grade:** 16 (out of 20)

-Activities and societies: Participated in ACM programming contests regularly.European Space Agency's ESMO project
+The Computer Engineering course I attended was one of the most competitive in the country, with high entry requirements.
+Despite starting with a weak foundation in Mathematics, I worked hard to turn things around, achieving excellent entry exam results and earning the second-highest grade in my high school.

-This was arguably the best Software Engineering course that could be found in my country, therefore the entry grades were relatively high.
-I started high school with a weak foundation in Mathematics, so that complicated things quite a bit.
-However, I set my mind on that goal, and reversed the trend by the sweat of my brow, and ended up being admitted with excellent entry exam results (2nd best grade in my high school).
+The course itself was demanding, with assignments becoming more complex each semester.
+By the final years, I dedicated 80-100 hours a week, not because it was required, but because I genuinely enjoyed the work.
+From creating 3D video games to developing neural networks, the challenges were both intense and rewarding.

-The course was very work intensive.
-Assignments got bigger and bigger as semesters went by, and ended up growing to 80-100h work weeks by the last years.
-That amount was not required to make the grade, but me, like most people in the course, actually enjoyed the assignments, and wanted to make the most out of them.
-From making 3D video games to coding and training object recognition Neural Networks from scratch, the assignments were always challenging and interesting.
+Additionally, I regularly participated in ACM programming contests, placed second in the 2006 edition of the [National Logic and Functional Programming Contest](https://www.flickr.com/photos/tiagoafpereira/albums/72057594128921562/), and was involved in the [European Space Agency's ESMO project](https://www.esa.int/Education/ESMO_mission).

 - [Website](https://sigarra.up.pt/feup/en/)